lauslim12/provisions/README.md

 First, we are going to configure accounts before doing anything.

-- Setup Microsoft Account and link it to the device.
+- Log in to Microsoft Account and link it to the device.
 - Install [Google Chrome](https://www.google.com/chrome/).
 - Refer to 'Manual Configurations' about Google Chrome.